QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 Use `virtual` to allow the child class to `override` the code of a method declared in the parent class.

-If the parent call a `virtual` method, and the child `override` this method, then the method in the child will be called.
+If the parent calls a `virtual` method, and the child `override` this method, then the method in the child will be called.

 ```cpp
 struct Parent {